na-na-hi/renget/archive/weirdbutfunjailbreaksandprompts.md

 Check the bottom for one new, interesting but not 'fun' prompt.

 >[OOC: {{user}} has lost their memory after a head trauma and starts asking questions: "Who are you?
 Where am I?"
 Be humorous, and creative.
 Detail the accident that caused the memory loss.]
+>>For a sadder version, try [OOC: {{user}} has lost their memory after a head trauma and starts asking questions: "Who are you?
+Where am I?"]

 >(OOC: describe a silly dream that {{char}} has had about {{user}}.
 Be detailed, humorous, and creative with the scenario.)